 We are colleagues, we are advocates, and we are friends.
 Together, we can achieve anything.

 Meet The TAPS Support Team

-A self-confessed TAPS Nerd,her passion is to deliver information about TAPS that is up to date and easy to understand.
-Stichting TAPS Support makes information about TAPS readily accessible, so that patients never feel alone in their diagnosis, while supporting research.
+A self-confessed TAPS Nerd, my mission is to deliver information about TAPS that is up to date and easy to understand.
+Stichting TAPS Support makes information about TAPS readily accessible so that patients never feel alone in their diagnosis while supporting research.
+Connect with me here

-Katie as she’s affectionately known, is passionate about a patient’s right to information about their care and access to research.
-She brings her research and front line care experience to TAPS Support to help support parents.
+Call me Katie!
+I'm passionate about a patient’s right to information about their care and access to research.
+I bring my research and front-line care experience to TAPS Support to help support parents.

-Dr. Lopriore is a professor of neonatology and fetal medicine and head of the Neonatal Intensive Care Unit at the Leiden University Medical Center (LUMC).
-His area of expertise is in various fetal disorders, including complicated monochorionic twins with TTTS, TAPS and SIUGR
+Neonatologist Dr. Lopriore is a professor of neonatology and fetal medicine and head of the Neonatal Intensive Care Unit at the Leiden University Medical Center (LUMC).
+His area of expertise is in various fetal disorders, including complicated monochorionic twins with TTTS, TAPS, and SIUGR.

 With intensive research and publications on the Solomon Laser Technique and TAPS, Femke is part of the Fetal Therapy Team at the LUMC in Leiden.
 As an obstetrician and fetal therapist she is passionate about identical twins and improving their lives.